This content applies to England only.

 - holiday lets.

-If you fall into any of these categories and you are not sure of your rights get advice.
+If you fall into any of these categories and you are not sure of your rights, get advice – use our directory to find a local advice centre

 A regulated tenancy is a tenancy that gives you a legal right to live in your accommodation for a period of time.
 Your tenancy might be for a set period such as a year (this is known as a fixed-term tenancy).
 Or it might roll on a week-to-week or month-to-month basis (this is known as a periodic tenancy).